rfuzzo/MorrowindPlusPlus/fundamentals/fixes.md

 * Files to install:
   * **Tamriel Data (HD)** (Main files)

+* On MO2 installation, an installer window will pop up asking you to set a Data Files Directory.
+Right click on `00 Core` and select "Set as < data files > directory".

 {% hint style="info" %}
 To register the mod's BSA file, launch **Wrye Mash** from Mod Organizer 2.
 In the Mods tab, click the BSA Archives tab to the right, and check the BSA you want to register.
 {% endhint %}